 6.30.1 Applicability to language

-The vulnerability as described in ISO/IEC 24772-1 subclause 6.30 is mitigated by SPARK, because SPARK permits the use of cardinal numbers for indexing arrays and loops.
-SPARK does, however, provide alternative syntax which, if used, dramatically reduce the occurrence of such errors.
+The vulnerability as described in ISO/IEC 24772-1 subclause 6.30 is mitigated by SPARK, because even though SPARK permits the use of cardinal numbers for indexing arrays and loops, SPARK provides alternative syntax which, when used dramatically reduces the occurrence of such errors.

-Confusion between the need for < and <= or > and >= in a test.
+Mitigating the confusion between the need for < and <= or > and >= in a test.

 A SPARK for loop does not require the programmer to specify a conditional test for loop termination.
-Instead, the starting and ending value of the loop can be specified (in terms of using a subrange expression to define the object being iterated over or using ‘First and ‘Last to eliminate this source of off-by-one errors.
+Instead, the starting and ending value of the loop can be specified (in terms of using a subrange expression) to define the object being iterated over or using ‘First and ‘Last to eliminate this source of off-by-one errors.
 SPARK also provides special for loop structures that iterate through an entire array or container.
 These avoid the need to specify any bounds for the iteration.

 A while loop, however, lets the programmer specify the loop termination expression, which could be susceptible to an off-by-one error.
 Any off-by-one error that gives rise to the potential for a buffer-overflow, range violation, or any other construct that could give rise to a predefined exception, will be prevented by mandatory static verification of type safety in SPARK.

-Confusion as to the index range of an algorithm.
+Mitigating the confusion as to the index range of an algorithm.

-Although there are language defined attributes to symbolically reference the start and end values for a loop iteration, the language does allow the use of explicit values and loop termination tests.
+Although there are language defined attributes to symbolically reference the start and end values for a loop iteration, SPARK allows the use of explicit values and loop termination tests.
 Off-by-one errors can result in these circumstances.

 Care should be taken when using the 'Length attribute in the loop termination expression.
 The expression should generally be relative to the 'First value.
-Again, any off-by-one error that gives rise to a type-safety vulnerability .will be prevented by a SPARK Analyzer.
+The mitigation is provided by by the SPARK analyzer which prevents any off-by-one error that gives rise to a type-safety vulnerability .

 SPARK does not use sentinel values to terminate arrays (such as strings).
 Therefore, the vulnerability documented in ISO/IEC 24772-1 subclause 6.30 related to space required for implicit sentinel values does not apply to SPARK.